risingisland/TagsForEvo/README.md

 # TagsForEvo
+Add tags to documents, display in DocLister, display in pages, and include a tag-cloud.
-Tutorial and resources to replace Ditto Blog tags with Doclister
+Fashened to replace the old Ditto Blog tags with Doclister for Evo v1.4.12 and above.

 ## Goals
 * Create a Blog like in Ditto, with tags